-Chongqing Shui On Tiandi Project Development Co., Ltd. is a Sino-foreign equity joint venture project company that was formed pursuant to a master agreement entered into between Grand Hope Limited, a 100% indirect subsidiary of Score High Limited, and the Yuzhong District government in relation to the development of the Chongqing Tiandi project.
+Chongqing Shui On Tiandi Project Development Co., Ltd. is a Sino-foreign equity joint venture project company that was formed pursuant to a master agreement entered into between Grand Hope Limited and the Yuzhong District government in relation to the development of the Chongqing Tiandi project.
 Grand Hope Limited holds a 99% interest in this project company and Chongqing Yuzhong State-owned Asset Management Co., Ltd. holds the remaining 1% interest.